bustoutsolutions/siesta/README.md

 * Intelligent progress reporting that accounts for request, latency, and response
 * Customizable data caching
-* Prepacked UI components for error overlay and progress bar
+* Prebaked UI components for error overlay and progress bar

 ## Usage